 Admin would be able to pick these document names when admin is attaching document name list with audit request.
 Admin will also have facility to add any document name for specific audit request if this does not exist in managed document names.

 Basically this section will allow admin to manage list of document names as mentioned at bottom of SRS (Document List Bist).
+(Question Seb: to confirm, it means the list of documents will first be uploaded as per the Documents List Excel file, then the admin can add additional document types, correct?)

+Yes correct, we are doing our best to give you better.

 Feature 12: Email Template Manager